zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.code-highlight: all]
 ^It's important to understand that we still only have one state, and our original view is the the sole owner of it.
 However, we can now share this state with as many views as we want with this new pattern.

+^all of the concepts we've seen so far are alien to anyone coming from previous UI frameworks.

 ```swift
 struct FSView: View {